Islam in Nigeria: Sharia law

-In 2008, twelve states located in northern Nigeria had fully implemented Sharia law.
+In 2000, twelve states located in northern Nigeria had fully implemented Sharia law.
 The twelve states in northern Nigeria have populations where Muslims form the majority.

 In 2014, homosexual men were targeted by Hisbah, the religious police.
 According to a member of the Sharia Commission, homosexuals should be killed by stoning, hanging or pushing them from a high place.
 In Nigeria, federal law criminalizes homosexual behaviour, but states with Sharia law imposed the death penalty.

 Influence on culture

 Historically, Islam fostered trade relations between North Africa and West Africa.
-Arabic traders from Tiaret during the Rustamid dynasty were involved in commerce with Audoghast.
+Berbers traders from Tiaret during the Rustamid dynasty were involved in commerce with Audoghast.
 These trade routes went further south into the Kanuri and Hausa states of Northern Nigeria.
 Sharia was also introduced into Northern Nigeria as Islam spread across the region.
 In addition to law and trade, Islam had some influence in spreading the choice of dressing, language and choice of names.

 Agbada dressing in West Africa is commonly associated with Muslims and Mallams, Iborun (neck covers) is worn by many Muslims in Southern Nigeria during prayers and crochet hats were once mostly worn by Muslims to had performed the pilgrimage.
 Some Hausa and Yoruba expressions and words are also influenced by Arabic, the language of the Koran.
-Assalam Alaykun is a familiar expression for greeting by Muslims and Allahu Akbar is used as a call to prayer.
+Assalam Alaykum is a familiar expression for greeting by Muslims and Allahu Akbar is used as a call to prayer.
 Names such as Mohammed, Ibrahim, Yunusa, Lamidi, Aliu and Suleiman are commonly given to Muslim children.

+Nigerian Muslim Women and Hijab Politics

+Among the half of the population that is Muslim, it's estimated that about ⅓ of Muslim women in Nigeria wear the hijab.
+Despite this, there remains a divisive stance on whether hijab should be allowed to be worn by Muslim women and girls in schools, public spaces, and workplaces.
+Muslim women and girls who wear hijab and other forms of the veil including face coverings have reportedly faced persistent harassment and discrimination in both education and work settings over the last few years.
+A court decision banning the wearing of hijab in primary and secondary schools in Lagos State was upheld on October 17, 2014, with similar bans implemented formally and informally in other states and levels of institutions.
+However, the court decision was overturned two years later on July 21, 2016, ruling that “the ban on the use of hijab in public schools in the state was discriminatory against Muslim pupils.”
+The Lagos State government made another attempt to re-institute the ban in February 2017 and was blocked, affirming the decision to uphold the right to hijab.